mozaik-association/mozaik/docs/4Event_module.md

     This fonctionnnality allows to :

     - Manage the general information of each event.
-    - Add tags/interests to categorise the different events and to add these interests to the form of the contacts who participated to this event.
+    - Add tags/interests to categorise the different events and add these interests to the form of the contacts who attended to this event.
     - Add involvement categories to automatically add them to the form of the contacts who participated to the event.
     - Get access to the lists of all the attendees and sponsors of each event.